User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 }
 ```

-Here we have some cards where some of them have a `button` and a `span` while others don\`t (imagine that instead of 3, you have much more cards).
+Here we have some cards where some of them have a `button` and a `span` while others don't (imagine that instead of 3, you have much more cards).
 A `button` inside the card can be disabled.
 Based on this information, you should change the `span` in the card to indicate which button is disabled.
 It could be tough enough if `:has()` didn\'t exist.
 Now you can think about the task this way: _«select the card that **has** a button attribute `disabled`, and then select the `span` in that card»_.
-Let\`s change the color of the `span` in the task to red:
+Let's change the color of the `span` in the task to red:

 ```css {1-3}
 .card:has(button[disabled]) span {